aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/060_addons/030-update-metadata.md

 ![eks-blueprint-blue](/static/images/argocd-update-metadata.png)

-In the ArgoCD user interface, go to the hub cluster.
+In the Argo CD user interface, go to the hub cluster.
 The hub-cluster currently has some existing Labels and Annotations defined.
 These are added by GitOps Bridge.

 ![Hub Cluster Metadata](/static/images/hubcluster-initial-metadata.png)